-Yes, it is possible to transfer the right through assignment, agreement, transmission with terms and condition in writing or by operation of law.
+Yes, it is possible to transfer the right through assignment, agreement, transmission with terms and conditions in writing, or by operation of law.
 An application in form-l0, with a fee of Rs.
 500/- in respect of one design and Rs.
-200/- for each additional design, for registration of the transfer documents is required to be made by the beneficiary to the Controller within six months from the date of execution of the instruments or within further period not exceeding six months in aggregate.
+200/- for each additional design, for registration of the transfer documents, is required to be made by the beneficiary to the Controller within six months from the date of execution of the instruments or within a further period not exceeding six months in aggregate.
 An original/notarized copy of the instrument to be registered in the register of design is required to be enclosed with the application.

 What is meant by priority claiming of a design in India?

-On the basis of a first application filed in one of the contracting state, the applicant may, within six months apply for protection in India.
+Based on a first application filed in one of the contracting states, the applicant may, within six months apply for protection in India.
 This application shall be regarded as if it had been filed on the same day as the first application.

-Name of the registered proprietor, address or address for service can be altered in the register of designs provided this alteration is not made by way of change of ownership through conveyance i.e. deed of assignment, transmission, license agreement or by any operation of law.
+The name of the registered proprietor, address, or address for service can be altered in the register of designs provided this alteration is not made by way of change of ownership through conveyance i.e. deed of assignment, transmission, license agreement, or by any operation of law.

 Are the registered designs open for public inspection?

-How does a registration of design stop other people from exploiting?
+How does a registration of a design in India stop other people from exploiting it?

-What is an artistic work which are not subject matter of registration?
+What is an artistic work which is not the subject matter of a design registration in India?

 An artistic work as defined under Section 2(c) of the Copyright Act, 1957 shall not a subject matter for registration.

-What is meant by classification of goods mentioned in the Third Schedule?
+What is meant by the classification of goods mentioned in the Third Schedule?

 Practical Example: If the design is applied to a toothbrush it will be classified under class 04 & subclass 04-02.
 Similarly, if the design is applied to a calculator, it will be classified in class 18 & subclass 18-01.
-Subsequent application by the same proprietor for registration of same or similar design applied to any article of the same class is possible but period of registration will be valid only upto the period of previous registration of same design.
+Subsequent application by the same proprietor for registration of the same or similar design applied to any article of the same class is possible but the period of registration will be valid only up to the period of previous registration of the same design.

 What is meant by Property mark as per the Indian Penal Code (Sec.
 479)?

-Practical example: The mark used by the Indian Railway on their goods may be termed as a property mark for the purpose of easy identification of the owner.
+Practical example: The mark used by the Indian Railway on their goods may be termed as a property mark for easy identification of the owner.

 Written by Mahesh Bhagnari, Patent & Trademark Attorney in India.